Regolith Linux is continually being updated with bug fixes and feature enhancements. Regolith’s default configuration files live in

-Development of Regolith happens via updates to source code kept in git repos within the GitHub Regolith Organization.
+Development of Regolith happens via updates to source code kept in git repositories within the GitHub Regolith organization.
 When a given feature or fix is ready for testing, it is published to the

 unstable PPA.
 After the change has been verified to work and not cause other problems, it is promoted to the

 stable PPA.
-Changes being preceived as high-risk will spend some additional time in
+Changes being perceived as high-risk will spend some additional time in

 stable.
 If a change is a feature, it will stay in